Cloudxtreme/broheem/README.md

 Broheem
 =====

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.
 Really cool!
+But not as cool as me.

 This version is designed to be deployed on heroku.